Hotels in Vancouver, Washington

 Which hotels in Vancouver, Washington offer free parking?

-Which hotels in Vancouver, Washington have a pool?
+Which hotels in Vancouver, Washington have an outdoor pool?

 Which hotels in Vancouver, Washington have suites or extra space?

-Which hotels in Vancouver, Washington have an in-room kitchen or kitchenette?
+Which hotels in Vancouver, Washington have a full in-room kitchen?

 Ready to book in Vancouver?